 What You Should Know About Rosacea

 Truths: Patients with rosacea should avoid hot liquids.
 Hair follicle mites Demodex folliculorum, are found in rosacea patients.
-Rosacea occurs most commonly after the age of 30.
-Rosacea can mimic or resemble acne.
+It occurs most commonly after the age of 30 and can mimic or resemble acne.

 Common Features: Redness, swelling, papules and pustules and tiny visible facial veins.